visgl/deck.gl/examples/website/google-3d-tiles/README.md

-This is a minimal standalone version of the Google 3D Tiles integration example on [deck.gl](http://deck.gl) website.
+This is a minimal standalone version of the Photorealistic 3D Tiles integration example on [deck.gl](http://deck.gl) website.

 ### Usage